Restoring Our Voice

 God of silence and speech,

-realign my heart with your life-giving grace.
+align my heart with your life-giving grace and give awe to my voice,